jasonhand/writings/TC_Article.md

 # Getting Work Done In a Chat Room

-There's a growing trend within tech companies lately.
+Over the last year or two, there's been a big shift in the way teams communicate, collaborate, and get things done.
+That change has accelerated as new tools and processes have matured and gained traction beyond early adopters and tech-savvy millennials with a pulse on what's trending on Product Hunt.

-Regardless of their size and dispersement of workers, teams are moving their conversations away from traditional channels such as email and instant messaging and in to more collaborative environments like group chat.
+Regardless of the size and dispersement of workers you may be noticing a growing trend within companies lately.
+Teams are moving their conversations away from traditional channels such as email and instant messaging and in to more collaborative environments like group chat.

 The idea is simple really.
 Collaborating as a group to create conversations, build context, and share information about whats going on across technical and non-technical teams alike builds something that many teams overlook.